To be honest, the idea of a 3D printable wind sensor (in technical jargon “anemometer”) has been floating around in my head for a long time.

 1x | USB-C cable | Buy at Amazon |

 An important component for recording the wind data is the Anemosens sensor board.
 A Hall sensor and an AS5048B (a "magnetic rotary encoder") are installed on it.
-The wind speed is measured with the Hall sensor.
-The wind direction is measured with the AS5048B.
+The Hall sensor is used to measure the wind speed.
+The AS5048B is used to measure the wind direction.

-You can find more information about the sensor board in the following article.
+You can also find more information about the sensor board in the following article.

-The structure of the circuit board can be seen very well in the following video from the 50th second.
+The structure of the circuit board can be seen very clearly in the following video from second 50.

 The wind direction sensor

-The AS5048B sensor can be read via the I2C bus.
-A number of degrees from 0-360° is output.
-The resolution of the AS5048B is 14 bits which corresponds to 0.0219°.
-In order to assign the number of degrees to a compass point, the sensor must of course be aligned or calibrated appropriately.
+The AS5048B sensor can be read out via the I2C bus.
+A degree value of 0-360° is output.
+The resolution of the AS5048B is 14 bits, which corresponds to 0.0219°.
+In order to assign the number of degrees to a cardinal point, the sensor must of course be aligned or calibrated accordingly.

 The wind speed sensor

-The wind speed is evaluated using an AH49E Linear Hall Effect Sensor.
-This detects the passing of the three magnets built into the rotor.
-Every time one of the magnets passes the sensor, this can be measured as a change in the analog output voltage of the sensor.
+The wind speed is evaluated using an AH49E linear Hall effect sensor.
+This detects the passing of the three magnets installed in the rotor.
+Each time one of the magnets passes the sensor, this is measured as a change in the analog output voltage of the sensor.
 For reasons of symmetry, three magnets are installed in the rotor.
-This means that the number of pulses detected must be divided again by three in order to be able to determine the time for one revolution.
+This means that the number of detected pulses must be divided by three again to determine the time for one revolution.
 This number of revolutions can in turn be used to determine the wind speed.
-For exact readings, you should calibrate the measured value with a real wind speed.
+For exact measured values, you should calibrate the measured value with a real wind speed.

 You can find all the information you need to manufacture the PCBs here:

-You can see a good overview of which components belong where on the PCB in the following paragraph.
-Thanks to the work of the OpenScope Project, you can generate very helpful HTML files in which you can see directly which components have to be installed where on the PCB.
+A good overview of which components belong where on the PCB can be seen in the following paragraph.
+Thanks to the work of OpenScope Project you can generate very helpful HTML files in which you can directly see which components have to be installed where on the PCB.

 You can see the overview for the Anemosens sensor PCB here: Anemosens Sensor PCB

-You can also find the current file in the GIT repository under the following link:
+The current file can also be found in the GIT repository under the following link:

 (Please note that you have to download the HTML file to view it.
-This is not possible directly from the GIT repository.)
+Directly from the GIT repository this is not possible).

-Before you can start you should of course collect all the required individual parts.
+Before you can get started, you should of course gather together all the individual parts you need.

 - 1x M2x6 grub screw